hiranlowe/sl_actors_search_engine/ReadMe.md

 # Sri Lankan Actors/Actresses Search Engine

-Source codes for a search engine made by using Elastic Search and python for searching Actors and Actresses in Sri Lanka.
+Source codes for a search engine made by using Elastic Search and python flask for searching Actors and Actresses in Sri Lanka.
+* What is in the project:
+  * Frontends: for displaying search results, for displaying relevant data for result
+  * Scrape: Scraped documents and python file used was scraping
+  * Scorpus: python file for indexing and translation library code
 ## Getting Started

 Wait after the following command until the elastic search and flask application starts.